Ideas that change the world are often the most controversial

 To send a strong signal about the dangers of speeding, Volvo reduced the top speed of all our new cars to 112 mph in 2020.
-Volvo are also looking at how smart speed control and geofencing technology could automatically limit speeds near schools and hospitals in the future.
+Volvo is also looking at how smart speed control and geofencing technology could automatically limit speeds near schools and hospitals in the future.

 Driver monitoring cameras

-To help address intoxication and distraction in traffic, Volvo are working on new in-car solutions.
+To help address intoxication and distraction in traffic, Volvo is working on new in-car solutions.
 Driver monitoring cameras, together with other sensors, will allow the car to intervene when a clearly intoxicated or distracted driver risks serious injury or death.

 With support from LiDAR sensors, the next generation of Volvo cars will be hardware-ready for autonomous drive.
 And over time, Volvo will push out over-the-air software updates to provide fully autonomous highway driving.